 You can still use video-witnesses after lockdown

-Under current plans, video-witnessing ends on January 31st 2022, exactly two years after the first COVID-19 case was identified in the UK.
+Under current plans, video-witnessing ends on January 31st 2024, exactly four years after the first COVID-19 case was identified in the UK.

-However, the government could possibly extend, or – unlikely though it is – even shorten, this ‘in line with the approach adopted for other coronavirus legislative measures.’
+However, the government could possibly extend this further, ‘in line with the approach adopted for other coronavirus legislative measures.’

 Your statement is changed

 We’ve all heard stories of court cases that hinge on the interpretation of certain words, or workers winning a pay dispute thanks to an Oxford comma.

 Because of this, there’s been a slight tweak to the statement you’ll sign.
 The document will now say something along the lines of, ‘‘I, [your name], wish to make a will of my own free will and sign it here before these witnesses, who are witnessing me doing this remotely’.